 In dry eye disease (DED), our lead ophthalmology indication, we are able to deliver our lead NSKI compound directly to the epithelium layer of the eye, which is the site of the inflammation which occurs in the disease.
 Once absorbed, the slow clearance of NSKIs in local inflammatory cells is expected to provide a sustained localised effect while avoiding systemic exposure of the drug to healthy tissues in the rest of the body.

 In our Phase 1/2a study, there were no safety findings, with TOP1630 shown to be safe and very well tolerated with a placebo-like profile.
 Importantly, this included no noticeable instillation site pain and discomfort as is frequently seen with currently marketed products.

 Our NSKI products for the treatment of GI diseases exert their therapeutic effects locally in the GI tracts, and within the colon specifically, with only minimal systemic uptake to minimise their exposure to healthy tissues in the body.
-This has been demonstrated in our clinical studies with TOP1288 to date.
+This has been demonstrated in our earlier clinical studies with TOP1288.

 The concept of non-systemic drugs, which act within the intestinal lumen without reaching the systemic circulation, has the potential to offer patients a much improved benefit risk profile over existing drugs availble for moderate to severe IBD.
 TopiVert is proud to be a pioneer in this exciting field.